 Following my nose, not any path, I descended from a ridge.
 I called to a young man seated in the yard of a huge farmhouse, and I asked the way to the village.
 He was well spoken.
 The impressive building was clearly centuries old.

 I thanked him and about a half mile further and 50 yards off and to the left of the single track tree-lined lane stood the majestic tree in this photo.

 The sense of its obvious undamaged longevity, its benign warmth and silent fertility, made me direct all of my attention to it.
 The afternoon was a hot one.
 A mare and her foal were standing in the shade nearby.

 I caught something of its own ancient yet fresh pleasure at being safe and well for so very long in this particular place.

 Five years later, I took the time to scrutinise Google Maps.
 I used Terrain and Satellite view on my smartphone.
 I followed remembered landmarks, beginning with the golf course near Tollard Royal, where my lift was coming from.

-With the confirmation of Street View, and recall of the scenes I had paused to photograph in the little village, in under an hour I found my tree!
+With the confirmation of Street View, and recall of the scenes I had paused to photograph in the little village, in under an hour I had located my tree!